-We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
-We will adopt a charter for each of the three committees.
+We have established three committees under the board of directors: an audit committee, a compensation committee and a nominating and corporate governance committee.
+We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of CHEN Xiaohong, PENG Yongdong and BAO Fan.
-CHEN Xiaohong will be the chairman of our audit committee.
+Our audit committee consists of CHEN Xiaohong, PENG Yongdong and BAO Fan.
+CHEN Xiaohong is be the chairman of our audit committee.
 We have determined that CHEN Xiaohong and BAO Fan satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the New York Stock Exchange and Rule 10A-3 under the Exchange Act.
 We have determined that CHEN Xiaohong qualifies as an "audit committee financial expert".
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things: